Back to Blog

 Brand Activations after the Holiday Season

-The holiday season hands brands a temporary spike in attention, then takes it away.
-Most brand teams plan as if the next big retail moment is the next holiday, when in reality the weeks immediately after are when shoppers are most receptive to a new routine, a refresh, or a self-gift.
-Activations during this window do not need a new product launch behind them.
-They need a demonstration the consumer can engage with quickly and a reason to step into a category they may have only browsed during the gift-buying rush.
+The holiday season hands brands a temporary spike in attention and then takes it back.
+Brand teams tend to plan as if the next big retail moment is the next holiday, when in reality the immediate aftermath is when habits form.
+A consumer who received or bought a product as a gift is, for a few weeks, actively building it into a routine.
+An activation in that window does not need a new launch behind it.
+It needs a demonstration the shopper can engage with quickly and a reason to step fully into a category she may have only browsed during the gifting rush.

-The best post-holiday activations are short, demo-led and built around a single sensory or visible moment.
-A skin reading at counter, a fabric care demonstration on a sample garment, a fragrance discovery anchored in a personal preference test, anything that gives the post-holiday shopper a reason to stop, participate, and leave with a recommendation tied to their own result.
-The activation does not have to be expensive.
-It has to be repeatable across stores, easy for staff to deliver consistently, and unmissable enough to pull attention away from clearance signage.
+The activations the film highlights are short, demo-led and built around a single visible or sensory moment: a skin reading at counter, a fabric-care demonstration on a sample garment, a fragrance discovery anchored in a personal preference test.
+Each gives the post-holiday shopper a reason to stop, take part, and leave with a recommendation tied to her own result.
+None of them are expensive.
+What they share is that they are repeatable across stores, easy for staff to deliver consistently, and unmissable enough to pull attention away from the clearance signage that dominates the floor in January.

-The practical way to use the post-holiday window is to design activations that bridge into the next major retail event rather than treating each event as standalone.
-A January diagnostic demo can lead naturally into a Valentine's Day gifting push, which leads into a spring routine refresh, and so on.
-Each activation borrows energy from the last, and the same demo asset can be reused across all of them with light contextual changes.
-Brands that plan this connected calendar consistently outperform brands that go quiet between holidays and have to rebuild momentum every time.
+The strategic argument in the video is to stop treating retail events as standalone.
+A January diagnostic demo leads naturally into a Valentine's gifting push, which leads into a spring routine refresh, and so on.
+Each activation borrows energy from the one before it, and the same demo asset can be reused across all of them with light contextual changes.
+Brands that plan this connected calendar consistently outperform brands that go dark between holidays and have to rebuild momentum from zero every time.

-The honest measurement question for a post-holiday activation is not "did it drive immediate sales" but "did it move shoppers into a routine they will continue past the activation window".
-The first metric is easy to capture and usually disappointing.
-The second is harder to capture and almost always more valuable, because the post-holiday period is where habits form rather than where impulse purchases happen.
-Instrumenting repeat purchase rate at 30 and 60 days post-activation tells a far more honest story than till data alone, and it usually justifies the spend that till data alone would not.
+The honest measurement question for a post-holiday activation is not "did it drive immediate sales" but "did it move shoppers into a routine they will continue."
+The first metric is easy to capture and usually disappointing; the second is harder and almost always more valuable, because this period is where habits form rather than where impulse purchases happen.
+Instrumenting repeat-purchase rate at 30 and 60 days after the activation tells a far more honest story than till data alone, and it usually justifies spend that till data alone would not.

 How to start this quarter

-Pick the single quietest week in the current quarter and put one small, repeatable demo activation in it.
+Pick the single quietest week in your current quarter and put one small, repeatable demo activation in it.
 Use an asset already in the demo library, brief staff on a one-page protocol, and treat the week as a controlled experiment rather than a launch.
-The output is two valuable things at once: a measurable lift in a window that would otherwise have been silent, and a playbook the brand can drop into any future quiet week without rebuilding from scratch.
-That is what turns post-holiday activation from a creative idea into an operational habit the brand benefits from every year.
+You get two valuable things at once: a measurable lift in a window that would otherwise have been silent, and a playbook you can drop into any future quiet week without rebuilding from scratch.
+That is what turns "activate after the holidays" from a slogan into an operational habit the brand benefits from every year.